A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-We hope that an algebraic proof of this result will follow from the calculations in the previous section and are continuing to investigate this possibility.
+\end{conj} A proof of this result was announced recently by Michele D'Adderio and Anna Vanden Wyngaerd \cite{AW17}.

-The second conjecture is a combinatorial interpretation in terms of a second type of decorated Dyck paths, $\ast$-decorated Dyck paths, where vertical edges except for the bottom most left one can be decorated with an $\ast$.
-This other combinatorial interpretation does not seem to be compatible with the compositional version.
-However it is conjectured that it is compatible with coefficients of the form $\left< \Delta_{h_k} \nabla E_{n-k,p}, s_{\ell+1, 1^{n-k-\ell-1}} \right>$ where
+A second conjecture is a combinatorial interpretation in terms of a second type of decorated Dyck paths where vertical edges except for the bottom most left one can be decorated.
+This second combinatorial interpretation does not seem to be compatible with the compositional refinement as it is currently formulated.
+However it is conjectured that it is compatible with coefficients of the form $\left< \Delta_{h_k} \nabla E_{n-k,p}, s_{\ell+1, 1^{n-k-\ell-1}} \right>$ (see Conjecture 7.2 of \cite{HRW15}) where

-Potentially recurrences on these coefficients that are compatible with the interpretation in terms of $\ast$-decorated Dyck paths can be derived from Corollary \ref{cor:sfreccurence}. \end{section}
+Potentially recurrences on these coefficients that are compatible with the interpretation with this other type of decorated Dyck path can be derived from Corollary \ref{cor:sfreccurence}.